myclamm/tipwell/README.md

 * [x] Using locale-specific currency
 * [x] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

-The following **additional** features are implemented:
+The following **additional** UX features are implemented:

-- [x] Users can change the default tip options
+- [x] Users can change their default tip options
-- [x] Bill value is always prefixed by a currency symbol
+- [x] The Bill value is always prefixed by a currency symbol
+- [x] The Bill value is formatted with commas dynamically
-- [x] User can enter decimals for Bill Value
+- [x] The Bill value is capped to two decimal places

 ## Video Walkthrough